erayzesen/kirpi/readme.md

 * Very small Web builds.
 An empty project ships at around 400–500 KB, and 150–200 KB when zipped — almost comparable to JavaScript game frameworks.
 * Easy to learn with a minimal, well-placed abstraction layer.
 Want to use an ECS library?
 Bring your own.
 Need a physics engine or just a simple collider library?
 Your call.
 * Straightforward multi-platform builds thanks to the configuration in the template project, including Android.
 Each platform also gets a clean, organized folder structure.
 * You write your game in Nim, a pleasant and elegant language that’s easy to pick up and often delivers near-C performance.
-Nim avoids a traditional GC and instead uses ARC (Automatic Reference Counting), a deterministic, low-overhead memory model similar to C++’s RAII.
+Nim uses ARC (Automatic Reference Counting), a deterministic, low-overhead memory model similar to C++’s RAII.

 And really, the motivation behind Kirpi explains it best: tiny web builds, a fun and elegant language to work in, great performance, a minimal API you can build an ecosystem around, and fully compiled (non-VM) games.